Creditors of Bulgarian telco Vivacom agree sale terms

 The bank's press office confirmed Vasilev's statement, though VTB Capital, a VTB Bank subsidiary, declined to comment.

-The telecoms company, which competes with Telekom Austria's (TELA.VI) Mobiltel and Globul, a unit of Greece's OTE (OTEr.AT), said that its senior secured creditors have told it they have agreed in principle the terms for a sale to two financial investors and a deal can be closed in September if it is approved by all parties involved.
+The telecoms company, which competes with Telekom Austria's Mobiltel and Globul, a unit of Greece's OTE, said that its senior secured creditors have told it they have agreed in principle the terms for a sale to two financial investors and a deal can be closed in September if it is approved by all parties involved.

 Vivacom, a trade name of Bulgarian Telecommunications Company (BTC), is controlled by PineBridge Investments, part of Hong Kong telecoms and media tycoon Richard Li's business empire.
 PineBridge controls 94 percent of Vivacom.
 The rest is floated on the Bulgarian bourse.

-The most recent failed attempt to sell Vivacom was in May, when creditors could not reach a deal with Turkish mobile phone operator Turkcell (TCELL.IS).
+The most recent failed attempt to sell Vivacom was in May, when creditors could not reach a deal with Turkish mobile phone operator Turkcell.

-Lenders include Royal Bank of Scotland (RBS.L), a coordinator of the steering committee of the senior secured lenders, Deutsche Bank (DBKGn.DE), UBS UBSN.VX and Unicredit's Austrian unit.
+Lenders include Royal Bank of Scotland, a coordinator of the steering committee of the senior secured lenders, Deutsche Bank, UBS and Unicredit's Austrian unit.

 CCBank and VTB Bank have offered to pay 130 million euros in cash to the senior lenders for a majority of the equity, with 588 million euros of reinstated loans and a minority of the equity to be allocated to senior secured lenders, Vivacom said in a statement.